prjemian/hklpy2/_sources/glossary.rst.txt

 :UB: Orientation matrix (3 x 3).

+  :math:`U`
-  :math:`U` is the orientation matrix of the crystal lattice as mounted on the
-    diffractometer sample holder.
+    Orientation matrix of the crystal lattice as mounted on the diffractometer sample holder.

+  :math:`B`
-  :math:`B` is the transition matrix of a non-orthonormal
+    Transition matrix of a non-orthonormal
     (the reciprocal of the crystal) in an orthonormal system.

+  :math:`UB`
+    Orientation matrix of the crystal lattice in the laboratory reference frame.

 ..  index:: !wavelength, definition; wavelength